 An impressive complex worth visiting and exploring!

-The villages of Mdina and Rabat can be found in the Western part of Malta and hold great historical value.
+The quiet towns of Mdina and Rabat can be found in the Western part of Malta and offer a lot in terms of historical sites.
 With some of the most interesting points of interest around the Maltese islands, this is a must-visit place.

-Sitting on top of a hill nearby Rabat, the old bastion city of Mdina is one big museum and one of my favourite points of interest in Malta.
-Beautifully maintained, it was once Malta’s capital city until the arrival of the Knights of Malta in 1530, and has maintained its medieval character through the centuries.
+Sitting on top of a hill nearby Rabat, the fortified medieval city of Mdina is one big museum and one of my favourite points of interest in Malta.
+Beautifully maintained, it was once Malta’s capital city until the arrival of the Knights of Malta in 1530 and has maintained its medieval character through the centuries.

-It is literally like stepping into a scene of days gone by, strolling through its narrow, winding alleys with different types of architecture.
-Placed on the tentative list of UNESCO World Heritage Sites, this is a must see.
+It is literally like stepping into a scene of days gone by, strolling through its narrow, winding alleys with different types of architecture and living up to its name “the silent city”.
+Placed on the tentative list of UNESCO World Heritage Sites, this is a must-see.